MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/people-system/the-reputation-service.md

 -   Allows titles direct access to the API.
 A user can submit feedback directly from within a game, and from within the context of the game area where the user is currently.
 -   Handles low reputation as affecting what users are able to do on Xbox Live and within titles.
 Thus users must keep an eye on their reputation and act more appropriately during online play.
 -   Permits positive feedback, as well as negative feedback.
 Users who help the Xbox community or a title's community can be rewarded for their efforts, and they can even be given special privileges.
--   Derives a single, overall reputation, represented by the **Reputation.OverallReputation Property**.
-It is derived from the following reputation types:
+-   Derives a single, overall reputation, represented by the **Reputation.OverallReputation** property, which is derived from the following reputation types:

     -   Fair play.
-Represented by the **Reputation.FairplayReputation Property**.
+Represented by the **Reputation.FairplayReputation** property.
     -   Communications.
-Represented by the **Reputation.CommunicationsReputation Property**.
+Represented by the **Reputation.CommunicationsReputation** property.
     -   User-generated content (UGC).
-Represented by the **Reputation.UserGeneratedContentReputation Property**.
+Represented by the **Reputation.UserGeneratedContentReputation** property.

 See **ResetReputation (JSON)** for more information.